How Do I Know If It’s PTSD?

 Professional Diagnosis and Treatment for PTSD

 If you are concerned that you or a family member may have PTSD or another mental illness, you do not have to slog through lists of symptoms alone.
 Be proactive with your health and ease your worries by talking with a professional about what’s going on.
 Learn more about PTSD and find diagnostic and PTSD treatment for all mental health disorders by calling our toll-free helpline.
-We offer free and confidential initial assessments and are here 24 hours a day to assist you with your questions, concerns, and needed information.
+We offer no cost and confidential initial assessments and are here 24 hours a day to assist you with your questions, concerns, and needed information.
 We are the experts in mental health and can help you find the treatment that’s right for your unique recovery needs.